 There are few limitations on who can be a foster or adoptive parent, although everyone must pass a background check, complete training and receive a home study from a county human service department or child placement agency.
 The training and certification process prepares you to provide a temporary home for a child or youth who can no longer live at home due to safety concerns.
 The goal of foster care is to return home.
 When that isn't possible, we look for families to adopt children and youth and to be a loving, permanent family.
 Most children and youth who are adopted are adopted by their foster parent(s).
 Learn more.

-On an average day in Colorado, 14 children or teens enter foster care because their parents need time to learn new skills and address safety concerns.
-National research shows us that young people who identify as LGBTQ2 are overrepresented within foster care.
-These children and teens experience foster care for many of the same reasons as other young people in care, but they potentially have the added layer of trauma that comes with being rejected or mistreated because of their sexual orientation, gender identity or gender expression.
+On an average day in Colorado, 10 children and youth enter foster care because their parents need time to learn new skills and address safety concerns.
+National research shows us that young people who identify as LGBTQ+ are overrepresented within foster care.
+These children and youth experience foster care for many of the same reasons as other young people in care, but they potentially have the added layer of trauma that comes with being rejected or mistreated because of their sexual orientation, gender identity or gender expression.